-By putting up huge hurdles for the next generation of offshore entrepreneurs to Australia we’re missing out on the biggest opportunity to extend our economic boom.
+By putting up huge hurdles for the next generation of offshore entrepreneurs, we’re missing out on one of the greatest opportunities to extend our economic boom.

-Immigrants to Australia don’t ‘take’ local jobs, on balance they create them.
-Imagine if the founders of Westfield, Myer, Bing Lee or TNT faced the same road blocks on our borders that are there today.
+Contrary to popular pockets of belief, immigrants to Australia don’t ‘take’ local jobs.
+On balance, they create them.
+Imagine if the founders of Westfield, Myer, Bing Lee or TNT faced the same road blocks on our borders that are up today.

 These are big companies and job creators, all started by migrants.
 And in tough times like we face now, the need for the next generation of entrepreneurs coming to Australia is greater than ever.